 Credit Report: Before you undertake the mortgage application process, it’s also wise to review and clean up your credit report.
 This could potentially take several months, so don’t leave it tothe last minute.
 Make sure that all the information on your credit report is accurate, and that old accounts or errors are removed by all three main credit bureaus.
 If you have a bad credit score, you may not qualify for a mortgage, so take time to improve your credit score over the coming months to ensure you’ll be able to qualify.
 Learn how to fix bad credit in Canada.

-Recurring Expenses: Another thing to take into account when figuring how much of a mortgage you can afford is what your recurring monthly expenses are.
-Be careful to include every expense, including your gym membership, cable and Internet, cell phone, car insurance, health insurance, food, and whatever else you pay for each month must be included.
+Recurring Expenses: Another thing to consider when figuring out how much mortgage you can afford is what your recurring monthly expenses are.
+Be careful to include every expense, including your gym membership, cable and Internet, cell phone, car insurance, food, and whatever else you pay for each month.
 Tally these expenses up and make sure you are giving yourself an honest picture of what your financial situation looks like before you go through the mortgage application process.

-Down Payment: Once you have carefully examined your finances, then you are ready to think about your down payment.
+The amount of money you have for a down payment will have an impact on the price of the home you can buy.
 Consider this carefully, because if you’re buying a fixer-up house then you can’t use all your reserves to put down on your home.
-If this is the case then you may need to save up for a couple more months until you have the money you need to make the repairs necessary to make your home livable.
+If this is the case, then you may need to save up for a couple more months until you have the money you need to make the repairs necessary to make your home livable.

 Finding out how much mortgage you can afford really surprises some people; many others see how much they want and what they can afford and realize they aren’t quite ready.
-However, keep up with your savings, keep extraneous spending down, and you’ll be a home owner in no time!
+However, if you keep up with your savings and keep extraneous spending down, you’ll be a homeowner in no time!

-For more information on budgeting or saving for your new home, contact CCSAC today.
+For more information on budgeting or saving for your new home, contact us today.
 We’d be happy to give you advice on reaching your dream of home ownership.